Cólera

 On September 28, 2011, Redson died from stomach bleeding at the age of 49.
-Cólera continues to play with a new formation: Wendel Barros on vocals and Cacá Saffiotti on guitar.
+Cólera continues to play with a new formation: Wendel Barros on vocals and Fabio Belluci on guitar.
 In July 2016, their 1986 album Pela Paz em Todo o Mundo was elected by Rolling Stone Brasil as the 2nd best Brazilian punk rock album.
 Their album Acorde, Acorde, Acorde was elected among the 25 best Brazilian albums of the second half of 2018 by the São Paulo Association of Art Critics.